silx-kit/silx/doc/source/Tutorials/fit.rst

     - an array of ``x`` values (abscissa, independent variable)
     - an array of ``y`` data points
     - the ``sigma`` array of uncertainties associated to each data point.
-      This is optional, by default each data point gets assigned a weight of 1.
+      This is optional, by default each data point is assigned a weight of 1.

 Default (unweighted) fit
 ************************

 Let's demonstrate this process in a short example, using synthetic data.
-We generate an array of synthetic data using a polynomial function of degree 4, and try to use :func:`leastsq` to find back the functions parameters.
+We generate an array of synthetic data using a polynomial function of degree 4, and try to use :func:`leastsq` to find back the function parameters.

 .. code-block:: python